libremesh/network-profiles/calafou/README.md

 ### lime-community configuration

-Identical to the outdoor_gateway profile.
+Identical to the outdoor_gateway profile, but both ethernet interfaces are specifically configured for not being included in the br-lan bridge, as when an ethernet port is used for meshing with Batman-adv seems that would cause loops.

 ### Packages

-Identical to the list in "Common to all profiles".
+Identical to the list in "Common to all profiles" (so it does have the WAN port configured as a normal LAN port, missing the lime-hwd-openwrt-wan package).

 ## Indoor